Head into the flu season with these 6 tips

 Antibiotics attack bacteria.
 Influenza and 99% of all respiratory illnesses are due to viruses.

-There are antiviral drugs that will “shorten the duration and severity of symptoms” by 1-2 days, if started early.
+There are influenza antiviral drugs that will “shorten the duration and severity of symptoms” by 1-2 days if started early.
 The effectiveness is uncertain for an illness that will resolve within 10-14 days regardless.
 But if it gets you back to school or work a day earlier, it may be worth the cost-they are not cheap drugs.

-Otherwise, the treatment is“symptomatic” or “supportive” care:
+Otherwise, the treatment is“symptomatic” or “supportive” care for the milder respiratory infections.

 • Rest; eat and drink as normally as possible; extra fluids if running a fever